pingcap/docs/sql/aggregate-group-by-functions.md

 ## GROUP BY Modifiers

-TiDB dose not support any `GROUP BY` modifiers currently, we'll do it in the future, for more information, see [#4250](https://github.com/pingcap/tidb/issues/4250).
+TiDB dose not support any `GROUP BY` modifiers currently.
+We'll do it in the future.
+For more information, see [#4250](https://github.com/pingcap/tidb/issues/4250).

 ## <span id="tidb-handling-of-group-by">TiDB Handling of GROUP BY</span>